rahulvenugopal/haveyoumetrahul/content/FAQ/index.en.md

 8. Tell me about your favorite research paper and why?
 9. Name three researchers in the domain of your interest.
 10. What do you want to study?
 How do we study that?
 If there is a `10` crore funding, what will you do?
-11. If you are interviewing for a `Meditation research study`, understand the phenomenology, main papers in the field, papers published from the lab
+11. If you are interviewing for a `Meditation research study`, understand the phenomenology, main papers in the field, previous papers published from the lab
 12. Pick any concept in Neuroscience and explain it to me for 5 minutes in `ELI5` format